The Final Walkthrough: Checklist Of What To Look For

 Does the home have a pool?
 Inspect the pool and look for mold, mildew and damage to the lining.
 Test and inspect the pool gate.
 Take notes of any damage, holes or wood rot you find on the fence.

-Next, take a look at the home’s irrigation system.
+Next, take a look at the home’s irrigation system, if it has one.
 Turn the water on and off and make note of any sprinklers that aren’t working.
 Inspect the interior and exterior of any sheds.
 Confirm that the homeowner hasn’t left any dangerous chemicals or tools lying around.

 Pests can move in after the seller moves out even if a home is totally clean during an inspection.
 Keep a careful eye out for termites, rodents and ants, especially if the homeowner left garbage behind.